Skip to content

 What to look for in a no-subscription transcription app

 What does it produce beyond the raw transcript?
 A wall of unbroken text is not what most people need.
 Look for summaries, extracted action items, and decisions.
-Those are the things that turn a transcript into something you will actually use.
+Those are the things that turn a transcript into something you actually use.

 Enter MinuteONE

 Live transcription.
-Open the app, tap record, and watch the transcript appear as you speak.
+Open the app, tap record, watch the transcript appear as you speak.
 It uses Apple's on-device speech recognition, which on a modern iPhone or Mac is accurate enough for most meetings, lectures, and interviews without post-editing.

-- A concise summary of the meeting, lecture, or conversation
+• A concise summary of the meeting, lecture, or conversation

-- Key decisions that were made during the session
+• Key decisions that were made

-Who this is not for
+Who this isn't for

 Who this is for

-Essentially: people who transcribe things and want the simplest honest version of that.
+People who transcribe things and want the simplest honest version of that.

 FAQ

-Is MinuteONE really free of subscriptions?
+Is MinuteONE really subscription-free?

-Does MinuteONE work completely offline?
+Does it work completely offline?

 What file formats can I import?